1.02 Plan of Instruction for the London Society of the Harvard-MIT Division of Health Sciences and Technology (HST)

 In pursuit of advanced study, HST MD students may become candidates for the Master of Science degree from MIT or a Master of Medical Sciences degree from Harvard Medical School or for a combined MD/PhD or MD/MPH degree with graduate study and research at Harvard University or MIT.
 The HST Division encourages and facilitates such combined degree programs, but the pursuit of a combined degree is not a Division requirement.

 Students are required to spend four years of full-time study at Harvard Medical School.
 Within those four years, course and credit distribution requirements must be fulfilled as described in the core curriculum and graduation requirements, Section 1.03.
-Students whose class year has changed by one year can choose to meet the preclinical graduation requirements of their original class but will be encouraged to meet requirements of the new class; this decision must be approved by the Associate Master of HST.
+Students whose class year has changed by one year can choose to meet the preclinical graduation requirements of their original class but will be encouraged to meet requirements of the new class; this decision must be approved by the Advisory Dean/Director or Associate Director of HST.
 All students must follow the current clinical and advanced experiences graduation requirements regardless of matriculation year.